sofa-framework/doc/components/collision/geometry/pointcollisionmodel.md

 <!-- generate_doc -->
 # PointCollisionModel

-Collision model which represents a set of points
+Collision model which represents a set of points.

 ## Vec3d